-California*: From drafting to passage, California Common Cause led the successful fight to create California’s Citizens Redistricting Commission.
-We’re now partnered with the University of the Pacific’s McGeorge School of Law to provide resources to local governments that are interested in bringing that reform to the local level.
-The City of Long Beach could create a citizens redistricting commission to draw City Council districts if residents pass Measure DDD in November.
+California: From drafting to passage, California Common Cause led the successful fight to create California’s Citizens Redistricting Commission.
+We’ve now partnered with the University of the Pacific’s McGeorge School of Law to provide resources to local governments that are interested in bringing that reform to the local level.
+On Election Day 2018, citizens voted YES to approve independent redistricting commissions in Santa Barbara County and the City of Long Beach.
+Common Cause worked closely with city officials and community leaders on the passage of Long Beach Measure DDD.
 Read more about the Long Beach proposal here and go to www.localredistricting.org for more information on the Local Redistricting Project.
 Contact Nicolas Heidorn, California Common Cause policy and legislation counsel.

-Colorado*: Colorado Common Cause has endorsed two ballot measures that would create citizen redistricting commissions to draw state legislative and congressional boundaries in Colorado.
-The Colorado State Legislature placed measures Y and Z on the ballot with by unanimous votes.
+Colorado: In the 2018 general election, Colorado residents voted overwhelmingly in support of Constitutional Amendments Y and Z, both winning 70% of the vote.
+These amendments will create two citizen redistricting commissions to draw state legislative and congressional boundaries in Colorado.
+Colorado Common Cause endorsed the two ballot measures and the Colorado State Legislature placed measures Y and Z on the ballot with by unanimous votes.
 Contact Amanda Gonzalez, Colorado Common Cause executive director.

-Michigan*: Voters Not Politicians gathered almost 450,000 signatures for a 2018 ballot initiative to create an independent citizen commission to draw congressional and state legislative districts.
+Michigan: On Election Day 2018, Michigan voters approved Proposal 2, creating an independent citizen commission to draw congressional and state legislative districts.
+Voters Not Politicians gathered more than 425,000 signatures for Proposal 2.
 Common Cause supported the effort by organizing and filing an amicus brief in the Michigan Supreme Court with former U.S. Sen. Carl Levin (D-Mich.) and former Gov. Arnold Schwarzenegger (R-Calif.).

-Utah*: Better Boundaries succeeded in placing an initiative on the 2018 Utah ballot that would create a citizens advisory commission to draw districts in the state.
+Utah: We are still awaiting a final vote count to determine whether Better Boundaries succeeded in passing Proposition 4 on the 2018 Utah ballot.
+This initiative would create a citizens advisory commission to draw districts in the state.
 The legislature must approve the plan and has the option to draw its own map instead, but the measure empowers a state court to strike down the legislature’s plan if it does not adhere to the nonpartisan criteria the initiative mandates.